Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Concentration

 </div>

 Your god denies the blessing of air to your foe, watching as they slowly suffocate.
 When you cast this miracle, choose a creature within range.
-At the start of each of your turns for the duration of this effect, make a Prowess attack against them.
+At the start of each of your turns for the duration of this effect, make a special attack against Prowess against them.
 If it hits, deal 1d12 + Presence air damage and apply one stack of blunted.
 Each time you hit with this attack during a single miracle, increase the damage dealt by 1d12 + Presence.

 ### Gift of Grace